CZ-NIC/fred-docs/Features/General/Genzone.rst

 Zone file generation
 --------------------

-FRED can be used to automate the zone-file generation process.
+The FRED can be used to automate the zone-file generation process.

 It is possible to manage multiple different zones of any level.
 For each zone, the generator will create zone files with SOA, NS, A, AAAA,